viksamiles77/Qintronics-Web-App/README.md

-This is web app for selling tech stuff
+# This is Qintronics, an online store selling electronics.